 Note: The exit date is determined when the participant has not received services in the youth program or any other DOL-funded program in which the participant is co-enrolled for 90 days and no additional services are scheduled.
 At that point, the date of exit is applied retroactively to the last date of service.
-Once 90 days of no services (other than follow-up services, self-service, and information-only services and activities) occurs and the participant has an official exit date applied retroactively to the last date of service, the program continues to provide follow-up services for the remaining 275 days of the 12-month follow-up requirement.
+Once 90 days of no services (other than follow-up services, self-service, and information-only services and activities) occurs and the participant has an official exit date applied retroactively to the last date of service, the program continues to provide follow-up services for the remaining 275 days ofthe 12-month follow-up requirement.
 The 12-month follow-up requirement is completed upon one year from the date of exit.
-See EKCEP's Participant Handbook for instructions about how to document and record when a participant cannot be located or contacted.
 At the time ofenrollment, youth should be informed that follow-up services will be provided for 12 months following exit.
 If at any point in time during the program or during the 12 months following exit the youth requests to opt out of follow-upservices, they may do so.
 In this case, the request to opt out or discontinue follow-up services made by the youth must be documented in the case file.